ProfPorkins/GameTech/doc/multiplayer/README.md

 # Introduction to Multiplayer

 The purpose of the multiplayer code samples in this repository is to provide an introduction to the issues and how to write code to deal with those issues.
-This documentation and the code samples are only an introduction and does not represent everything needed to develop a fully robust and ready for the real-world game.
+This documentation and code samples are only an introduction and do not represent everything needed to develop a fully robust and ready for the real-world game.
 With that said, what is presented here goes a long way towards what is necessary.

 ## Client-Server Model